jwworth/jakeworth/content/blog/how-i-talk-practice-and-delivery.md

 In the time I've been writing this series, Gary Bernhardt published an outstanding blog post, [How to Prepare a Talk](https://www.deconstructconf.com/blog/how-to-prepare-a-talk).
 Gary hits most of the major points I would make.
 I'd recommend it to any aspiring speaker.

-TL;DR, practice is key.
+Practice is everything.
 I rehearse each section of my talk at least five times, and then run through the entire talk without stopping another 10-20 times prior to any presentation.
-I do every rehearsal with a timer, at a podium, projecting my slides onto something (even just a television screen), wearing the type of clothing I'll be wearing at the presentation.
+I do every rehearsal with a timer, at a podium, projecting my slides onto something (even just a television screen), even wearing the type of clothing I'll be wearing at the presentation.

-I practice setting up my equipment including plugging in the HDMI cable or Airplay, putting my devices into Airplane mode, setting up live coding, and switching viewports and display preferences.
-These mundane tasks can seem impossible when standing in front of 300 people.
+I practice setting up my equipment, including plugging in the HDMI cable or Airplay, putting my devices into Airplane/silent mode, setting up live coding, and switching display preferences.
+These little things can be hard to do smoothly when standing in front of 300 people.

-I practice handling loss of Internet, my presentation software crashing, and the loss of my actual computer.
+I practice handling loss of Internet, my presentation software crashing, and even losing my physical computer.

-I practice staying in a time window by writing timestamps (*T: 10:30*) in the presenter notes of each transition point in the talk.
+I practice staying in a time window by writing timestamps (for example: *T:
+10:30*) in the presenter notes of each transition point in the talk.
 If I'm ahead of the timestamp, I breathe and drink water.
-If I'm behind, I speed up and start policing my ad libs.
+If I'm behind, I speed up and start policing my digressions.

 Every minute of my talk has been practiced again and again.
-It's the only way I know how to present, and it works for me.
+It's the only way I know how to present, and it works.

+If you get a chance, deliver the talk once to a real audience.
+For a Meetup talk, deliver it first to your coworkers or friends.
+For a conference talk, deliver it once at a Meetup.
+Leave time for Q & A in the practice run; the questions your audience asks are very valuable.
+Answer them preemptively on the next run, or add a section addressing common counterarguments or edge cases.
+The end result will be a tighter, stronger argument.

 ### Delivery